 |Sisters reunited 30 years after Colombia avalanche

-Two sisters in Colombia who were separated as children by an avalanche 30 years ago have been reunited.
-Jaqueline and Lorena Sanchez thought they had lost each other forever in 1985 when the Tolima volcano erupted near their town of Armero.
-The hot, molten lava from the volcano melted nearby glaciers and caused four massive mudslides.
-These killed more than 20,000 of Armero's 29,000 inhabitants.
-Jaqueline, 33, and Lorena, 39, never found each other in the chaos that followed the disaster.
-They each assumed the other was among the deceased.
-Armero was the second most deadly volcanic disaster of the 20th century.
-Only the 1902 eruption of Mount Pelee in the Caribbean was deadlier.
+An avalanche separated two sisters in Colombia 30 years ago but now they are back together.
+Jaqueline and Lorena Sanchez thought they had lost each other after a volcano erupted near their town of Armero.
+Lava melted nearby glaciers and caused four avalanches which killed over 20,000 people.
+Jaqueline, 33, and Lorena, 39, each thought the other was dead.
+Armero was the second deadliest volcanic disaster of the 20th century.

 The sisters were adopted by different families.
 They never stopped looking for each other.
 They were reunited after their DNA tests matched.
 Lorena said: "It has been 30 years since the tragedy happened….I have to catch up with 30 years of her life and she has to do the same with me."
 Jaqueline said: "I'm nervous…because suddenly, you don't know if you are going to be rejected….I wonder if she will love me….It's difficult to explain this moment."